hirre/dynamicwebworker/README.md

 ## Code Structure
 - **WebWorker** is the main worker service
-  - Dynamically work libraries are put as subfolders in /Work/* (they can be built with the publish command)
+  - Dynamically loaded work libraries are put as subfolders in /Work/* (they can be built with the publish command)
 - **WebWorkerInterfaces** is library with shared interfaces and models
 - **TestMessageProducer** is a test library to produce RabbitMQ messages
 - **TestWork** is a test library which implements an interface that the WebWorker dynamically loads and runs